 Running an e-commerce business requires you to be knowledgeable about legal aspects such as taxes, accounting and regulation – all of which may vary dramatically depending on the country.
 Complicated?
 Indeed.

-Troubleshooting: To overcome this issue, you should set the time aside for detailed research and compile a list of questions that need to be clarified.
+Troubleshooting: To overcome this disadvantage of e-commerce, you should set the time aside for detailed research and compile a list of questions that need to be clarified.
 Figure out how to act according to the law of the countries you’re planning to sell your products to.
 You can also turn to a lawyer and/or accountant in order to get qualified assistance.

 #4 Security Issues

-Handling transactions is always a headache.
+Handling transactions is always a headache and it’s another disadvantage of e-commerce.
+To be precise, it is more of a challenge.
 Running an e-commerce business means you’ll have to deal with sensitive data, such as credit card numbers, CVV/CVV2 codes, credit card expiration dates, and so on.
 You need to ensure the security and privacy of your online transactions.

 Troubleshooting: For preventing possible security issues, you should concentrate on obtaining the following: